-REACH (Reversing the Epidemic in Africa with Choices in HIV prevention, or MTN-034/IPM 045) is a study that seeks to understand the HIV prevention needs and preferences of adolescent girls and young women in Africa.
-Specifically, the study will evaluate how adolescent girls and young women use the monthly dapivirine vaginal ring and Truvada as daily pre-exposure prophylaxis (PrEP), and their preferences for either or both approaches, and also collect information on the safety of these approaches.
+REACH (Reversing the Epidemic in Africa with Choices in HIV prevention, or MTN-034, is a study that seeks to understand the HIV prevention needs and preferences of adolescent girls and young women in Africa.
+Specifically, the study will evaluate how adolescent girls and young women use the monthly dapivirine vaginal ring and Truvada® as daily pre-exposure prophylaxis (PrEP), and their preferences for either or both approaches.
+REACH will also collect information on the safety of these approaches.

 How is REACH designed?

 REACH is a type of clinical trial called an open-label study in which all participants use an active product.
-In REACH, there are two products: the dapivirine vaginal ring, which is used for a month at a time, and an oral tablet called Truvada taken daily, a regimen often referred to as PrEP.
+In REACH, there are two products: the dapivirine vaginal ring, which is used for a month at a time, and Truvada taken daily, a regimen often referred to as PrEP.